 Harris’ book is the story of how he has been learning what it means to come to Jesus, to hear his words, and put them into practice.
 He notes that a fancier way to describe it is to say it is how he learned that biblical theology is good and important for living life, how Christian truth is practical for real people.

-While you won’t be hearing about the book on a weekly basis, chapel speakers this year will address some of the practical theological questions (the Bible, suffering, holiness, the Kingdom) raised in Harris’ book, as well as focus on some of the major issues we face in our lives (sexuality, addictions, injustice, anxiety, racism, calling).
+While you won’t be hearing about the book on a weekly basis, guest chapel speakers address some of the practical theological questions (the Bible, suffering, holiness, the Kingdom) raised in Harris’ book, as well as focus on some of the major issues we face in our lives (sexuality, addictions, injustice, anxiety, racism, calling).
 In all this our desire is realize our deep need to know, enjoy, love and serve God and to demonstrate that in our daily lives.

 Speakers will include on-campus faculty, staff and students, as well as guests from off campus.